disha91100/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_16_UsingAzureKeyVaultForManagedIdentities.md

 ### Task 4 - Grant access to Key Vault

+In this task, you will grant access to your Key Vault by creating an access policy, assigning secret management permissions, and selecting the appropriate VM as the principal.

 1. On the **keyvault-<inject key="DeploymentID" enableCopy="false"/> | Secrets**, from the left-hand navigation pane, select **Access policies** and click on **+ Create**.
    ![](./media/lab16-8.png)